Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `DateFormat:format`

 The field being validated must match the given format, this rule uses the PHP `DateTime` class to parse formats and validate them, so you may use any date format supported by the `DateTime` class.
 You should either use this rule or `date` when validating dates, not both at the same time.

+#### DateEquals
+---

+`DateEquals:date|field`

+The field under validation must match the given date, you may use another field's name as the date value.
+All dates are processed through the PHP `strtotime` function.